capncodewash/docs-1/sources/oxtrust/configuration.md

   operate the Gluu Server.
 There is no limit to the number of users that can be added to the manager group.

-* _Organization Logo:_ The organization logo can be uploaded and activated from the configuration menu.
+* _Organization Logo:_ The logo of the organization can be uploaded and activated from the configuration menu.

-* _Organization Favicon:_ This feature can be used to change the organization favicon, if desired.
+* _Organization Favicon:_ This feature can be used to change the organization favicon.

 # Manage Authentication
 This section allows the Gluu Server administrator to define how and where the server should connect to authenticate users.
-If it is a remote LDAP/Active Directory server, the values are required.
-Put the details of the data source that you are trying to connect with Gluu Server.
+If it is a remote LDAP/Active Directory server, then these values are required.
+Enter the details of the data source that you are trying to connect with Gluu Server.
 For example, the data source can be your back-end Active Directory, or your local LDAP server.